swapnilbamble1438/EcommerceApp/README.md

 - Select Clone URI -> Next
 - In URI paste this url: https://github.com/swapnilbamble1438/EcommerceApp.git -> Next
--  Now in Local Destination if it is not showing error any error then proceed -> Next else if it is showing error, means there is already a project with same name exist. then change the Directory: like if it is C:\Users\Swapnil\git\EcommerceApp then change it to C:\Users\Swapnil\git\EcommerceAppNew
+-  Now in Local Destination if it is not showing any error then proceed -> Next else if it is showing error, means there is already a project with same name exist. then change the Directory: like if it is C:\Users\Swapnil\git\EcommerceApp then change it to C:\Users\Swapnil\git\EcommerceAppNew